wotamann/vuetify-form-base/README.md

 * Vue-Component
 * integrates UI framework Vuetify 2.0 with responsive Layout and Support of Grid
-* Use a lot of Vuetify Control & Input types inclusive most of available API-Props
+* Use Vuetify Control & Input types inclusive most of available API-Props
+* Define and use custom Components
 * Get full configurable Forms based on Schema Definition
 * Full control over Grid
+* Drag and Drop Integration
 * Edit plain or deep nested objects including Arrays, without the need to flatten your data
 * Get a full, reactive Result
 * Listen on 'Resize', 'Focus', 'Input', 'Blur', 'Click', 'Swipe', 'Intersect', 'Mouse' and 'Update' Events